Novel number two is on its way – here’s the first chapter.

 “Amazing the bottle didn’t break,” she muttered.

-“I trained the dog myself, you know,” Jackspur said to her.
+“I trained the dog myself, you know,” Jackspur continued.
 “You’ll notice he’s not bothering you at all.”

 “Pffhh, please.
-Do we have to go through this every time?” said Caliban.
+Do we have to go through this every time?” said Caliban contemptuously.

 “C’mon, Caliban.
 Up!” chirped Jackspur.